isuruf/m2-conda-epoch-feedstock/README.md

 Installing m2-conda-epoch
 =========================

-Installing `m2-conda-epoch` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `m2-conda-epoch` from the `conda-forge/label/msys2-experimental` channel can be achieved by adding `conda-forge/label/msys2-experimental` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/msys2-experimental
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `m2-conda-epoch` can be installed with `conda`:
+Once the `conda-forge/label/msys2-experimental` channel has been enabled, `m2-conda-epoch` can be installed with `conda`:

 ```
 conda install m2-conda-epoch